DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 For example, if you have a Lambda function that powers a performance-critical task (e.g., a consumer-facing API), you can avoid the added latencies of submitting metric via API calls, by writing custom metrics to CloudWatch Logs using the appropriate Datadog Lambda Layer (e.g., [Lambda Layer for Python](https://github.com/DataDog/datadog-lambda-layer-python)).
 The log forwarder will automatically detect log entries that contain metrics and forward them to Datadog metric intake.

-The [Datadog Lambda Layer for Python 2.7]((https://github.com/DataDog/datadog-lambda-layer-python)) **MUST** be added to the log forwarder Lambda function, to enable metric forwarding.
-Use the Lambda layer ARN below, and replace `us-east-1` with the actual AWS region where your log forwarder operates.
+The [Datadog Lambda Layer for Python 2.7, 3.6, or 3.7]((https://github.com/DataDog/datadog-lambda-layer-python)) **MUST** be added to the log forwarder Lambda function, to enable metric forwarding.
+Use the Lambda layer ARN below, and replace `us-east-1` with the actual AWS region where your log forwarder operates and replace `Python27` with the Python runtime your function uses (`Python27`, `Python36`, or `Python37`).

 ```
-arn:aws:lambda:us-east-1:464622532012:layer:Datadog-Python27:3
+arn:aws:lambda:us-east-1:464622532012:layer:Datadog-Python27:5
 ```

 **IMPORTANT**